engineblock/engineblock/eb-cli/src/main/resources/cycle_log.md

 in order.
 In most cases, they will be, due to reordering support on RLE encoding.
 However, that uses a sliding-window buffer, and in some cases RLE spans can occur out of order in a cycle log.

+If you do not specify the fie parameter, then the alias of the activity is used.